lanery/galio/README.md

 # galio
-(Future) charged particle optics modeling package.
+Charged particle optics modeling package.
 Not even remotely ready for any kind of use.

+**Archived** March 2019